microsoft/fluentui/rfcs/convergence/apperance-migration.md

 ## Summary

 Fluent V9 changes the default appearance of input components (`Dropdown`, `Input`, `TextArea`).
-V0 input components default background colour is grey-ish, whereas in V9 the background colour is white.
+V0 input components default background color is grey-ish, whereas in V9 the background color is white.

 ## Background

-Partners could change the background colour to match the previous version of Fluent by passing a prop `appearance` with value `filled-darker`, but this solution does not scale well for partners when migrating to the new version and is error prone.
+Partners could change the background color to match the previous version of Fluent by passing a prop `appearance` with value `filled-darker`, but this solution does not scale well for partners when migrating to the new version and is error prone.

 ## Problem statement